muhanad40/PaceCalendar/README.md

 #### What is this repo about?
 This is a technical test submission for a job I applied to.
 The task was to build a simple one day calendar that renders events fetched from a GraphQL server.
+The trickiest part is making sure overlapping events should render next to each other and not actually overlap.

 <img src="screenshot.png" width="200" />